-This method upgrades from AIX 4.2, 4.3, 5.1, or 5.2 versions of the BOS to AIX 5.3 (see the release notes for restrictions).
+This method upgrades from earlier versions of the AIX BOS to AIX Version 7.1 (see the release notes for restrictions).
 The migration installation method is used to upgrade from an existing version or release of AIX to a later version or release of AIX.
 A migration installation preserves most file systems, including the root volume group, logical volumes, and system configuration files.
 It overwrites the /tmp file system.

-For instructions on migrating an existing version or release of AIX to a later version or release of AIX, refer to "Migrating AIX" on page 130.
+For instructions on migrating an existing version or release of AIX to a later version or release of AIX, refer to "Migrating AIX" on page 347.